 Families and their advisors no longer consider succession planning as something that occurs after the will has been read.
 Families understand this is something they can prepare for — and even engage in — together.
 The question is: how do we do it.
 At 21/64 we have dedicated our time to this question of next generation engagement.
-Our staff members are experienced consultants who are available to work on multigenerational issues with families, family foundations, donor-advised fund holders, and other family enterprises during times of generational transition.
-Whether on staff or in our 21/64-certified network, consultants are available to accommodate a range of needs including workshops, retreats, or longer-term engagements.
+Our staff members are experienced facilitators who are available to work on multigenerational issues with families, family foundations, and other family enterprises during times of generational transition.
+We are available to accommodate a range of needs including educational workshops, family retreats, or longer-term engagements.

-Sharna is Managing Director of 21/64, a non-profit consulting practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise .
-In that capacity, Sharna facilitates Grand Street, a network of one hundred 18-35 year olds who are or will be involved in their family's philanthropy; speaks and consults on generational transitions using 21/64's uniquely developed tools; and trains other advisors on 21/64's approach to multigenerational engagement.
-Sharna is co-author of #NextGenDonors, a first-of-its-kind study of high-capacity next gen donors.
+Sharna Goldseker is Executive Director of 21/64, a non-profit practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise.
+In that capacity, Sharna coaches, consults, facilitates educational programs, and speaks on generational transitions often using 21/64's uniquely developed tools; facilitates a network of next gen donors who are exploring their identity as well as their impact; and trains other advisors on 21/64's approach to multigenerational engagement.
+Sharna is editor of The Grandparent Legacy Project and co-author of #NextGenDonors, a first-of-its-kind study of high-capacity next gen donors in the United States.

 Sharna earned a Bachelor of Arts from the University of Pennsylvania with majors in Urban Studies and Religious Studies.
 She has a Masters in Public Administration in Non-Profit Management from New York University's Robert F. Wagner Graduate School of Public Service, where she was the inaugural Charles H. Tenney Fellow.
 She also has training in organizational development, group dynamics, and family systems.